lley154/littercoin/README.md

 19. Enter Port Name as Next.js
 20. Enter Port Number as 3000
 21. Select Expose
+22. Copy and bookmark the URL that maps to the exposed port
-22. Now select the Open VSCode button (top right)
+23. Now select the Open VSCode button (top right)
 This will start a web based vscode instance.
 You will need to authorize access when requested by vscode.
 This is the way you will edit code and run commands in your workspace.

 #### Determine The Admin UTXO